 As the future leaders of our country, the next generation needs to be adequately informed on how their government works.

 In today's political climate it is of utmost importance that people are engaged in the political process.
 However, civics education has never been lower.
-As a nation, we need to do better by teaching the next generation how to make their voices heard for policies that will affect them in the future.
+As a nation, we need to teach the next generation how to make their voices heard on policies that will affect their futures.

 In fact, it is a human right for young people to participate in decision making that affects their lives and to have their voices heard by decision-makers.
 This right is enshrined in the UN Convention on the Rights of the Child, which has been ratified by almost every country in the world.
 So, young people of every age and from every region around the world can be advocates.